akeneo/pim-helpcenter/content/md/connectivity/how-to-connect-my-pim.md

 And... that's it! :)

 You can now enjoy your connection.
 By the way, you will surely need to monitor what is happening on this data flow.
 There is a feature for that.
-It is called `Connection dashboard`.
+It is called `Data flows`.
 Eager to know more?
 [Click here!](connection-dashboard.html)

 You still have questions on how to properly connect the PIM to third-parties?
 Good news, we got you covered!
 There is a ["How to connect the PIM" guide](https://api.akeneo.com/getting-started/connect-the-pim-4x/welcome.html), on our API website.
 Don't hesitate to have a look at it!